::use_course("njtierney/qmd-errors") usethis

 How to solve

-• In our case we have the same chunk name twice: ‘title-one’.
+- In our case we have the same chunk name twice: ‘repeated’.
 Change the chunk name of one of them!

 What it might look like